 Oncology rehabilitation for stomach cancer

-Throughout your stomach cancer treatment, your oncology rehabilitation therapist will consult regularly with you and your care team to help improve your physical functioning, energy level and sense of well-being.
+Throughout your stomach cancer treatment, our oncology rehabilitation therapists are available to work with you and your care team to help improve your physical functioning, energy level and sense of well-being.

 You can work with a rehabilitation therapist to build a personalized exercise program consisting of light resistance exercises and range-of-motion training.
-Your oncology rehabilitation therapist’s goals with the exercise program are to:
+The oncology rehabilitation team's goals with the exercise program are to:

 - Show you how to practice diaphragmatic (abdominal) breathing